 The rising affluence of consumers in China is creating both huge opportunities and major problems.
-China has become the world’s largest user of energy overall and one of the world’s largest importers of petroleum products, largely to fuel its burgeoning fleet of cars and trucks.
-Streets and highways are clogged with cars, to the extent that traffic and smog are nightmarish.
+China has become the world’s largest user of energy overall and one of the world’s largest importers of petroleum products, primarily to fuel its burgeoning fleet of cars and trucks.
+Streets and highways are clogged with vehicles, to the extent that traffic and smog are nightmarish.
 Automakers from abroad have raced to establish plants and partnerships in China, with the aim of producing cars both for domestic use and for export.
 Today, strong markets have emerged there for everything from inexpensive sedans and vans to Cadillacs and German luxury cars.

 India has also seen significant growth in its automotive sector.
 During 2009, local industrial giant Tata launched a no-frills car called Nano at a price equal to less than $2,500 U.S dollars.
-While initial customer deposits for future delivery of this innovative car made the Nano appear to be a great success, sales have not been up to expectations.
+While initial customer deposits for future delivery of this innovative car made the Nano appear to be a great success, sales have been dismal.
 Nonetheless, a major effect of the Nano has been a rush by many of the world’s largest car firms to design very inexpensive family sedans for India and similar emerging markets.

 Not to be overlooked are the vast changes taking place in automobile manufacturing plants.
 Flexible factories have reduced man-hours and cut costs per car, while offering a much wider range of choices for customization by consumers.
 Today, more than ever, car manufacturers and their suppliers are cooperating in the design and manufacture of new cars in ways that are revolutionizing the entire process.
-Bankruptcies at GM and Chrysler in 2009 enabled these firms to shed debt and dramatically reduce operating costs.
+Bankruptcies at GM and Chrysler in 2009 enabled these firms to shed debt, cut employees and dramatically reduce operating costs.

 Inexpensive cars manufactured in China are now on the market in many emerging nations.
 The question is not whether China will export cars and trucks, but whether consumers in advanced markets such as America will be convinced that they offer safety and reliability.
 Meanwhile, U.S. automakers have made intense demands on their component suppliers for lower prices—these suppliers are, in turn, looking to low-cost production in China and other emerging nations.

 European manufacturers are facing challenges of their own.
 High costs, tough labor laws and daunting government regulations are constant challenges to manufacturers there.
 Nonetheless, firms like Volkswagen and Daimler/Mercedes-Benz have found great success in the global market, often locating plants in nations where their products sell well.
 Volkswagen has its eye on becoming the world’s largest car firm.
-Meanwhile, as of 2012, difficult economic conditions in Europe were leading to slow domestic sales, and manufacturers were struggling to reduce both costs and manufacturing capacity.
+Nonetheless, as of 2012-13, difficult economic conditions in Europe were leading to slow domestic sales, and manufacturers were struggling to reduce both costs and manufacturing capacity.

 The thought of the next billion automobile owners is either the most intriguing or the most terrifying vision for the near future, depending on how you look at it.
 Despite the recent woes of the automobile industry, future global demand for cars will far outstrip former peaks, creating immense business opportunities.
 While incomes are rising in the developing world, the price of entry-level automobiles is dropping.
 Car makers are rushing to introduce their own low-cost options for buyers in China, India and elsewhere.

 In its report World Economic Outlook April 2008, the International Monetary Fund shows how, under one method of analysis, the number of cars in emerging and developing economies could increase by 1.9 billion from 2005 to 2050, bringing the world’s total to nearly 3 billion automobiles.
 Will this actually occur?
 The personal income needed to acquire the cars will be there, but many other questions loom: Will that many consumers find automobile ownership to be desirable?
 Will public transportation, car sharing systems, commuter trains and other alternatives to individual car ownership reduce demand for personal automobiles?
 Will fuel, whether gasoline, hydrogen or electricity, be affordable and readily available?
 Will roads, parking and other traffic infrastructure be adequate to support car ownership on this scale?
 The same massive inconveniences and costs of individual car ownership that face residents of extremely dense cities such as Tokyo and Manhattan today may dampen desire.
-Car sharing plans may boom.
-On the other hand, new traffic and safety technologies may smooth traffic flow, while highly efficient electric cars topped off by safer nuclear generation plants and concentrated solar plants may turn fuel consumption and pollution into modest problems.
-In any event, it is reasonable to assume that the world’s economies will advance to the point that 3 billion people will desire and be able to pay for access to advanced transportation, whether or not that takes the form of individual automobile ownership on such a massive scale.